thenitinsharma/AI-therapist/README.md

 This will:

 - Open (or provide a URL to) a Streamlit app, typically at `http://localhost:8501`.
-- Show a chat interface titled **"🧠 SafeSpace – AI Mental Health Therapist"**.
+- Show a chat interface titled **"🧠 SukoonAI – AI Mental Health Therapist"**.
 - Let you type messages via `st.chat_input`.
 - Under the hood, each user message sends a `POST` request to `http://localhost:8000/ask`.
 - Display the assistant’s response and the name of the tool that was used.